kushul/serveys/README.md

 - Favicon
 - page 404
 - vuejs best practices (shared components, router, store)
+- Page transition

 ## Notes
-- Aggregate data for each survey has been retrieved using axios & router
+- Aggregate data for each survey has been accessed using axios & router
+- QCM: ordered product and represent on a barchart
--
+- Numeric: doughnut chart
+- Date: sort date and represent on a timeline

+### END ###

 # frontend challenge